finance

 Get started

-An investor is a person or an entity that invest capital that many startups need.
+An investor is a person or an entity that invests capital that many startups need.
 Investors are always looking for a return on their investment in the future.
 For this purpose, they seek to know more than just a great business idea or solid business plan.
 That is, they need to see whether you have proof of concept behind your thoughts.
-They may be looking for a startup having a competitive advantage and significant market size since there is no guarantee that one can make returns from investment.
+They may be looking for a startup with a competitive advantage and a significant market size since there is no guarantee that one can make returns on investment.
 Most types of investors research investment opportunities based on risk tolerance.
 There are basically three types of angel investors.
 They assist throughout the business plan by advising to manage funds precisely and attempt to create goodwill for the startup.
 It further attracts more investors to invest, thereby improving cash flow.

 For the success and growth of a startup, it is crucial to maintain a strong and sustainable relationship with investors.
 As we all know, investors expect a financial reward in return.
-Hence, the preferred investment will decide which each individual falls into a specific category.
-There are three types of angel investors based on tactics and attitude towards investing.
+Hence, the preferred investment will decide which individual falls into a specific category.
+There are three types of angel investors based on their tactics and attitude towards investing.
 Such as;

 1. Pre-Investors

 Likewise, some individuals may prefer to invest after a change of perspective.
 But they wouldn’t have a retirement plan or capital to fall back on.
 In any case, the personnel department doesn’t have to arrange it for them.
-When pre-investors procure more income, they spend more since lifestyle is more prior than monetary security.
-A pre-investor should set time for themselves to gain knowledge about personal finance, current market situation, and competition to improve their caliber and take action as an investor.
+When pre-investors procure more income, they spend more since lifestyle is more important than monetary security.
+A pre-investor should set aside time for themselves to gain knowledge about personal finance, the current market situation, and competition to improve their caliber and take action as an investor.

 2. Passive Investors

 The positive side of passive investors includes complete transparency over their investments.
-They know precisely where their cash is and can eliminate and reinvest it wherever they see fit.
-Furthermore, when concerned about its negative side, it requires regular savings contribution to achieve financial security and generate lower returns than other investors.
+They know precisely where their cash is and can eliminate it and reinvest it wherever they see fit.
+Furthermore, when concerned about its negative side, it requires regular savings contributions to achieve financial security and generate lower returns than other investors.

 3. Active-Investors